netguru/xcconfigs/Documentation/Code-Signing.md

 ### Using multiple xcconfig files

-The second method is to use multiple `.xcconfig` files for multiple build configuration.
+The second method is to use multiple `.xcconfig` files, one per target per build configuration.

 The following example assumes that `.xcconfig` files are assigned as follows: